Suicide in Japan: Demographics of suicide victims

 While the teenage suicide rate in Japan is lower than the OECD country average, teenage suicide rates have been the only category to increase slightly in recent years, despite the significant drop in overall suicide rates over the past decade.
 The motives for suicides may be related to bullying, but can also be due to abuse from teachers.
-The Japanese neologism shidōshi (指導死) can be used in cases where students commit suicide as a result of strict discipline from teachers.
+The Japanese neologism shidōshi (指導死) is used in cases where students commit suicide as a result of strict discipline from teachers.

-Suicide sites/hotspots
+Suicide sites and hotspots

 An infamous location for suicides is Aokigahara, a forested area at the base of Mount Fuji.
 In the period leading up to 1988, around 30 suicides occurred there every year.
-In 1999, 74 suicides occurred, the most on record in a given year until 2002, when 78 suicides were found.
+In 1999, 74 suicides occurred, the most on record in a given year until 2002, when 78 suicides were reported.
 The following year, a total of 105 bodies were found, making 2003 the deadliest year on record in Aokigahara.
 The area is patrolled by police looking for suicides.
 Police records show that, in 2010, there were 247 suicide attempts (54 of which were fatal) in the forest.

 Railroad tracks are also a common place for suicide, and the Chūō Rapid Line is particularly known for a high number.
 Some Japanese railroad companies have installed platform screen doors, and/or blue-tinted lights which are intended to calm people's mood, in attempts to decrease suicide attempts in stations.

 Ties with business

-Japan's economy, the world's third-largest, experienced its worst recession since World War II in early 2009, propelling the nation's jobless rate to a record high of 5.7 percent in July 2009, causing a small uptick in suicides that year.
+Japan's economy, the world's second-largest at the time, experienced its worst recession since World War II in early 2009, in the aftermath of the 2008 financial crisis, propelling the nation's jobless rate to a record high of 5.7% in July 2009, causing a small uptick in suicides that year.
 As a result of job losses, social inequality (as measured on the Gini coefficient) has also increased, which has been shown in studies to have affected the suicide rates in Japan proportionately more than in other OECD countries.

 A contributing factor to the suicide statistics among those who were employed was the increasing pressure of retaining jobs by putting in more hours of overtime and taking fewer holidays and sick days.
-According to government figures, "fatigue from work" and health problems, including work-related depression, were prime motives for suicides, adversely affecting the social wellbeing of salarymen and accounting for 47 percent of the suicides in 2008.
-Out of 2,207 work-related suicides in 2007, the most common reason (672 suicides) was overwork.
+Out of 2,875 work-related suicides in 2023, the second common cause (707 suicides) was fatigue from work.

 Furthermore, the void experienced after being forced to retire from the workplace is said to be partly responsible for the large number of elderly suicides every year.
 In response to these deaths, many companies, communities, and local governments have begun to offer activities and classes for recently retired senior citizens who are at risk of feeling isolated, lonely, and without purpose or identity.